DRab7792/stock-market-clustering-frontend/README.md

 ## Usage

-This program is meant to be installed and ran as is or forked from the framework branch in order to use the electron template in other ways.
+This program is meant to be installed and ran as is or forked from the framework tag in order to use the electron template in other ways.

 ## Overview